35 Popular Songs in Minor Keys (with Tabs and Videos)

 Like a sonic staircase, it starts out slow with an arpeggiated, fingerpicked intro in the key of A minor.
 As the song progresses, more layers get added, with drums joining in, followed by guitar legend Jimmy Page’s iconic solo before ultimately ending in an uptempo hard rock section powered by Robert Plant’s signature falsetto.

 When it comes to guitar, there’s a lot going on!
 It is, after all, a Jimmy Page song!
-Learning this song is a rewarding and satisfying experience that’ll have you brush up on a range of techniques from fingerpicking, arpeggiated picking, rhythmic strumming to rendering a melodic solo in the classic Page style.
+Learning this song is a rewarding and satisfying experience that’ll have you brush up on a range of techniques from fingerpicking, arpeggiated picking, and rhythmic strumming to rendering a melodic solo in the classic Page style.

 3. Hotel California by Eagles

-Who hasn’t air guitared to “Hotel California’s” epic twin solo!
-The 2 minute and 20 seconds long sonic treat is a fantastic display of Don Felder and Joe Walsh’s guitar prowess that simply takes your breath away.
+Who hasn’t air guitared to “Hotel California’s” epic twin solo?
+The 2-minute and 20 seconds long sonic treat is a fantastic display of Don Felder and Joe Walsh’s guitar prowess that simply takes your breath away.
 Believe it or not, this spontaneous-sounding solo was not an improvised interplay but a note-for-note replication of the original instrumental demo that Felder had created!
 But that doesn’t take away the fact that it remains hands down the greatest guitar solo in the history of music.

 The song’s written in the key of B minor but not conventionally.
 It dances around quite a bit as the song progresses.
 You’ll hear chords such as F#m, which comes from B harmonic minor, and E from B Dorian.
 But since the verses are in B natural minor, you could say it is centered around that key.